tomarhimanshu0310/mps-cucumber-playwright/README.md

 ```

-2. For execution entire test suite on all available browsers simultaneously execute below command where "ENV" can be "qa" or "dev", `Test Cases are present in "tests" folder`:
+2. For execution entire test suite on all available browsers simultaneously execute below command where "ENV" can be "qa" or "dev", `Test Cases are present in "features" folder`:

 ```JS
 npm run all